 in the past five years amounting to a total of approximately $80.9 million.
 This is less than 1% of the total funding from the Canadian Institutes of Health Research and 0.25% of the total funding for health research.^16

 Another statistic looks at the level of training and the number of doctors who are ignorant about prescribing or assessing.
-They looked at the health care training compared to those who are involved in Veterinary care, and they found that "a survey of 10 major Canadian universities found that veterinary medicine students receive, on average, 87 hours of mandatory training in pain, versus 16 hours, on average, for medical students".^17
+They looked at the health care training compared to those who are involved in Veterinary care, and they found that "a survey of 10 major Canadian universities found that veterinary medicine

 There is also "inadequate funding for research (just one-quarter of one per cent cent of all federal dollars for health research in Canada go to pain). ^18

 This needs to change.
 We patients are made to feel like we have no control over our lives.
 A good doctor does exist, but they are hard to find.
 Not to mention the cost.
 Canadians seem to think that the healthcare system is completely free access.
 There are so many people trying to fight for our rights but we need help.
 There are new organizations popping up- some of which are led by doctors who recognize the situation we're in.
 Others are trying to qualify as a charity.
 And one offers advocates to help people who have no one to help attend appointments to make sure we are not taken advantage of.
+There is so much more to discuss and so much more to the fight against Chronic Pain.
+I hope that through this blog, you will be able to understand from a personal level from both the patients and the doctors willing to help, but you will also able to be informed with all the facts.
+I will go on to discuss those groups and more links of course, to come.

 -S